-- Parents will be involved with the planning, review, and improvement of the Title I program.
-The vehicle will be the Reading Action Research Team.
-If the Title I program is not satisfactory to the parents, they may submit comments to the Reading ART.
+Parents will be involved with the planning, review, and improvement of the Title I program.
+The vehicle will be the Reading Propel Team.
+If the Title I program is not satisfactory to the parents, they may submit comments to the Reading Propel Team.

 Providing children with equal access to quality education is of primary purpose.
 It is crucial that all partners (students, parents, educators, and communities) have the opportunity to provide input and offer resources to meet this purpose.
 As these partnerships are mutually beneficial, developing cooperative efforts will ensure improved academic achievement for all students.

 Molly Dabroski- GWAEA